Detroit Pistons: Radio

 The Pistons flagship radio station is WXYT-FM.
 There are several affiliate stations throughout Michigan.
 The regular radio announcers are Mark Champion with play-by-play and Rick Mahorn with color commentary.

 TV

-The Pistons' current local television rights holder is FanDuel Sports Network Detroit.
-Since the 2023–24 NBA season, five games per season have also been simulcast over-the-air on WMYD.
+Beginning in the 2026–27 season, the Pistons' local television rights holder will be Scripps Sports, with games carried on broadcast television by WMYD.
+Games will be streamed on DAZN.

+From the 1997 to 2021, Pistons games were broadcast locally on Fox Sports Detroit; they remained on the network after it rebranded as Bally Sports Detroit in 2021, and as FanDuel Sports Network Detroit in 2024, until the network wound down in 2026.

 The regular TV announcers are George Blaha with play-by-play, Greg Kelser with color commentary, Johnny Kane and Natalie Kerwin as the sideline reporter and pregame and postgame show host, Grant Long with studio analysis, and Dwane Casey as a contributor for select games.

 Team identity

 Logos and uniforms

 After moving from Fort Wayne, to Detroit in 1957, the Pistons' uniforms remained largely unchanged for two decades, featuring the word "Pistons" in blue block lettering.
 In the 1978–79 season, the team featured a uniform with lightning bolts on the sides and in the wordmark on the front of the jerseys.
 The team discontinued the lightning bolt theme and returned to its classic block lettering and simple side panel pattern in 1981, staying with this look until 1996.
 That year, the Pistons changed their colors to teal, black, yellow and, red and unveiled a new logo with a horse's head and flaming mane.
 This color scheme lasted until 2001, when the team returned to the traditional red, white, and blue colors and a uniform pattern taking cues from the 1981–1996 threads.
 The horse's head and flaming mane logo lasted until 2005, when the team switched to a more classic logo design.

 On May 16, 2017, the Pistons unveiled a new logo, which is a modernized version of the previous "Bad Boys" era logo used from 1979 to 1996.